-Example: The espoused beliefs of the Third Brigade manifested themselves in the form of artifacts.
-Good performance was rewarded with hunting knives to underscore the "predator-prey" metaphors.57 "Kill Boards" were established to tally the number of civilian and enemy targets killed in action, and Charlie Company (the unit involved in the incident of May 9) had assumed the moniker of "Kill Company."58 These artifacts in no way referenced the proud heritage of the Rakkasans or the US Army, and they only served to further the process of dehumanization of both the Iraqis and the soldiers themselves.
+Example: the espoused beliefs of the 3d Brigade Combat Team, 101st Airborne Division, manifested themselves in the form of artifacts.
+Good performance was rewarded with hunting knives to underscore the "predator-prey" metaphors.1 "Kill Boards" were established to tally the number of civilian and enemy targets killed in action, and Charlie Company (the unit involved in the incident of 9 May) had assumed the moniker of "Kill Company."2 These artifacts in no way referenced the proud heritage of the 187th Airborne Infantry Regiment (Rakkasans) or the U.S. Army, and they only served to further the process of dehumanization of both the Iraqis and the soldiers themselves.

-2. Sources are used to lend credibility to the paper's claims.

-Example: Repeated and prolonged ingestion of carbohydrates, particularly high-GI foods such as wheat, causes fat storage in the worst places-around the organs-which can result in Type II diabetes.
-William Davis, MD, states when fat accumulates due to insulin, fat is stored on the liver, kidneys, pancreas, intestines, and the heart.
-Further, in his article "Establishment of a Concept of Visceral Fat Syndrome and Discovery of Adiponectin," Yuji Matsuzawa demonstrates that excess fat around the organs releases abnormal inflammatory signals into the bloodstream, resulting in abnormal hormone responses.
-Visceral fat reduces the body's ability to fight against inflammation, which can result in diabetes, heart disease, and other inflammatory diseases such as dementia, rheumatoid arthritis, and colon cancer.
-60
+Sources are used to lend credibility to the paper's claims.
+2..
+Example: repeated and prolonged ingestion of carbohydrates, particularly high glycemic index foods such as wheat, causes fat storage in the worst places-around the organs-which can result in type 2 diabetes.
+William Davis, MD, states when fat accumulates due to insulin, fat is stored on the liver, kidneys, pancreas, intestines, and the heart.3 Further, in his article "Establishment of a Concept of Visceral Fat Syndrome and Discovery of Adiponectin," Yuji Matsuzawa demonstrates that excess fat around the organs releases abnormal inflammatory signals into the bloodstream, resulting in abnormal hormone responses.
+Visceral fat reduces the body's ability to fight against inflammation, which can result in diabetes, heart disease, and other inflammatory diseases such as dementia, rheumatoid arthritis, and colon cancer.4